-We are registering for resale by certain selling securityholders named herein (the "Selling Securityholders") up to 10,617,336 of our ordinary shares, \$0.0001 par value per share (the "Ordinary Shares"), up to 692,331 redeemable warrants (the "Private Warrants") to purchase Ordinary Shares at a price of \$11.50 per share, up to 692,331 Ordinary Shares issuable upon the exercise of the Private Warrants, and up to 8,625,000 Ordinary Shares issuable upon the exercise of the public warrants (the "Public Warrants" and, together with the Private Warrants, the "Warrants").
+We are registering for resale by certain selling securityholders named herein (the "Selling Securityholders") up to 10,617,336 of our ordinary shares, \$0.0001 par value per share (the "Ordinary Shares"), up to 692,331 redeemable warrants (the "Private Warrants") to purchase Ordinary Shares at a price of \$11.50 per share, up to 692,331 Ordinary Shares issuable upon the exercise of the Private Warrants, and up to 8,625,000 Ordinary Shares issuable upon the exercise of the public warrants (the "Public Warrants").
 The Private Warrants are also exercisable on a cashless basis at the option of the holder, to the extent held by the Sponsor (or their respective permitted transferees).